Leigh Tonks

 Professional Counselling

-I offer professional counselling sessions for you to talk through what is on your mind, recognise what you are feeling and identify what may be influencing your everyday life that impacts your wellbeing.
+I offer professional counselling sessions for you to talk through what is on your mind, recognise what you are feeling and identify what may be influencing your everyday life that negatively impacts your wellbeing.

 I provide a confidential space for you to discuss stressful life situations that you experience where you may feel overwhelmed and stuck, without a vision for resolve or peace of the issue you are faced with.